beyond-the-cloud-dev/trigger-lib/website/guide/recursion-control.md

 ## Counting Rules

 The counter increments when a record **qualifies** for the handler, not when it merely passes through the trigger.
-Records that fail `qualifiesFor...When` do not consume depth.
+Records that fail the handler's `...When` predicate do not consume depth.

-A record that reaches its limit is **skipped silently** for that handler.
+A record that reaches its limit is **skipped silently** for that handler, before the predicate is evaluated.
 No exception is thrown, nothing reaches the `Logger`, and the DML succeeds.
+A handler that stops running is therefore invisible unless you look for it.

+Chunking is not recursion.
+A single DML of 201 records reaches the trigger in two chunks, but each record has its own counter, so no record loses a pass and all 201 are processed.

 ## Insert, Delete and Undelete